google/highway/g3doc/quick_reference.md

 argument).

 There are three possibilities for the template parameter `N`:

-1. Equal to the hardware vector width.
-This is the most common case, e.g. when using `HWY_FULL(T)` on a target with compile-time constant vectors.
+1. Equal to the hardware vector width, e.g. when using `HWY_FULL(T)` on a target with compile-time constant vectors.

 1. Less than the hardware vector width.
 This is the result of a compile-time decision by the user, i.e. using `HWY_CAPPED(T, N)` to limit the number of lanes, even when the hardware vector width could be greater.

-1. Greater or equal to the hardware vector width, e.g. when the hardware vector width is not known at compile-time.
-User code should not rely on `N` actually being an upper bound, because variable vectors can be large!
+1. Unrelated to the hardware vector width, e.g. when the hardware vector width is not known at compile-time and may be very large.

 In all cases, `Lanes(d)` returns the actual number of lanes, i.e. the amount by which to advance loop counters. `MaxLanes(d)` returns the `N` from `Simd<T, N>`,